smikhalevski/doubter/README.md

 // ❌ ValidationError: kaputs at /
 ```

-A check callback receives the shape output value and must return a partial issue or an array of partial issues if the
-value is invalid.
+A check callback receives the shape output value and must return an issue or an array of issues if the value is invalid.

 > **Note**&ensp;Check callbacks can throw a [`ValidationError`](#validation-errors) to notify Doubter that parsing
 > issues occurred.
 While this has the same effect as returning an array of issues, it is recommended to throw a